tavisca-diksha/orxe-assignment1/packages/rating-component/src/README.md

 ### Purpose

 This component use to display any type of rating of on UI.
 This is a progress bar which will display respected rating on the progress bar.

 This component requires two inputs as label for the progress bar and rating number should be displayed on UI.

 ### Development

 The component will comply to the [Custom Elements specification](https://w3c.github.io/webcomponents/spec/custom/  "https://w3c.github.io/webcomponents/spec/custom/").

 ### Constructor

 To create the custom web component, extend LitElement.
 The Web Component syntax is:

-    @customElement('orxe-rating-component')
+    @customElement('orxe-rating-bar')
-    export default class OrxeRatingComponent extends LitElement {
+    export default class OrxeRatingBar extends LitElement {
     ...
     }